Ocean Based Bio-Fuels

-The idea of cleaning the seas is so that we will able to make sensible use of our forests I fail to see your objection.
-Look at what has happened in Argentina VAST amounts of monocultured land end up providing only a small percentage of global annual consumption.
+One of the reasons to clean our seas is so that we will be able to make sensible use of them.
+Look at what has happened in Argentina VAST amounts of mono-cultured land end up providing only a small percentage of global annual consumption.

 Quote: "Despite the commercial success of biodiesel in Argentina, there have been critics of its environmental impact.
 Agricultural lands in Santa Fe province have been growing soy for many years, so primary forest has not been cleared to make way for fuel crops – unlike some biodiesel operations in South East Asia.
 Nonetheless, the knock-on effects of using potential food production capacity for fuel are hard to measure, and increasing soy production has been blamed within Argentina for rising beef prices – an extremely politicised issue as beef is an important staple of the Argentinian diet.